doctordns/PowerShellCookbook/Chapter 1 - What's New/Recipe Index.md

 - 1.3 Discover new cmdlets in PowerShell 5/5.1 and Windows Server 2016
 - 1.4 Explore PowerShellGet
 - 1.5 Explore Package Management
-- 1.6 Create an internal PowerShell Repository
+- 1.6 Create an internal PowerShell repository